sidhuko/npm-toolkit/readme.md

 It should be possible to run as:

-* npm-toolkit: interactive prompt
+* nt: interactive prompt
-* npm-toolkit do [task]: run a task directly
+* nt do [task]: run a task directly
+* nt list: lists tasks
+* nt status: shows the status information
-* npm-toolkit web: starts web interface (not yet implemented)
+* nt web: starts web interface (not yet implemented)

+### Example tasks

-At the moment there aren't many features but the example tasks can include things like:
+At the moment there aren't many predefined tasks but they could include things like:
 - starting app
 - reading logs
 - running unit tests and linters